 I love Jesus, and so do you.
-But don’t you want to love Jesus more?
+But don’t you want a deeper love for Jesus?

 What kind of a question is that?
 No, Mark, I love Jesus but want to love him less.
 And I want less joy in my life.
 And while we’re at it I’d like fewer blessings.